 Let us show you the right method of accessing capital, liquidity, company marketing, publicity and the prestige of going public.

 - Listed Pink Sheets via OTC market filings and 15c2-11

 - Listed on the OTCBB or OTCQB, OTC markets, 15c2-11 or SEC registration statement filing

 These transactions involve a comprehensive series of related transactions, a skilled group of experts and service providers such as investment bankers, attorneys, public accountants, transfer agents, investor relations professionals and investors.
 Rainmaker Group Consulting and partner firms can take a lead role in managing all of these constituencies in order to effectively and efficiently execute the transaction from start to finish.

-Neither Emerging Markets Consulting or Rainmaker Group Consulting, LLC are registered investment advisors or registered securities broker dealers nor do they act in the capacity of an investment adviser or broker dealer in any way.
+Emerging Markets Consulting, llc. are not registered investment advisors or registered securities broker dealers nor do they act in the capacity of an investment adviser or broker dealer in any way.
 No information contained within this website or Information distributed to the investment community should be construed as investment advice or as a solicitation to offer, purchase or sell securities.